 Do I need a Working with Children card?

 No, you don’t need to hold a blue card to undertake the course training.
 You will, however, need a volunteer one which your trainer will help you to obtain if you don’t already have one.
-A blue card and a yellow card are required to complete paid work.
+A blue card and worker screening clearance are required to complete paid work.

 Can I get recognition for prior learning?